 - Disseminate findings about best practices to relevant stakeholders and practitioners.

 Publications and Findings

-Professional Development to Support Teachers of Young Dual Language Learners in California, the most recent research brief, presents findings from a survey of a representative sample of early learning and care programs across the state.
-Quick Facts: Professional Development to Support Teachers of Young Dual Language Learners in California provides an overview of the key findings.
+Professional Development to Support Teachers of Young Dual Language Learners in California (PDF), the most recent research brief, presents findings from a survey of a representative sample of early learning and care programs across the state.
+Quick Facts: Professional Development to Support Teachers of Young Dual Language Learners in California (PDF) provides an overview of the key findings.
 These publications present a snapshot of professional development challenges, requirements, and supports for early learning and care programs serving DLLs across the state.

-The Landscape of Early Learning and Care Programs Serving Dual Language Learners in California presents initial findings from a survey of a representative sample of early learning and care programs across the state.
+The Landscape of Early Learning and Care Programs Serving Dual Language Learners in California (PDF) presents initial findings from a survey of a representative sample of early learning and care programs across the state.
 It provides a descriptive snapshot of programs serving DLLs across all types of early learning and care settings, including both center-based and family child care homes.
 The publication also discusses approaches used to serve DLLs and the challenges of serving diverse populations, especially in light of the COVID-19 pandemic disruptions.

-An earlier research brief, The Early Learning and Care Context for Dual Language Learners in California, summarizes the perspectives of county-level leaders on the context, challenges, and guidance for DLL caregivers in their counties, which in turn impact practices in the classroom.
+An earlier research brief, The Early Learning and Care Context for Dual Language Learners in California (PDF), summarizes the perspectives of county-level leaders on the context, challenges, and guidance for DLL caregivers in their counties, which in turn impact practices in the classroom.
 This brief also offers examples of successful practices to support DLLs in their communities and concludes with implications and next steps for the study.

 Initial findings from the study indicate that overall beliefs about bilingualism and policies in place to support DLLs are shifting in a direction that promotes the development of young DLLs’ bilingualism.
 However, there are still systemic challenges that limit implementation of high-quality instruction for DLLs.